Power of attorney services for individuals and families

 Our team at Darton Law is able to take you through the entire process and help you to decide if an LPA is something that would assist you, either now or in the future.
 We are able to advise you on various issues, such as:-

-• Why you should consider making an LPA?
+- Why you should consider making a Lasting Power of Attorney?

-• How to register an LPA with The Office of the Public Guardian and what is the registration fee?
+- How to register a Lasting Power of Attorney with The Office of the Public Guardian and what is the registration fee?

-• How to cancel or end an LPA
+- How to cancel or end a Lasting Power of Attorney

 We are able to offer either a fixed fee service or reasonable and competitive hourly rates, depending upon your requirements.